sjakthol/aws-eks-playground/README.md

 (cd components/spark && make submit)
 ```

-The Makefiles use Spark v2.4.4 by default.
-Pass `SPARK_VERSION=3.0.0-preview` to use a preview version of Spark v3.0.0 instead.
+The Makefiles use Spark 3.0.0-preview by default.
+Pass `SPARK_VERSION=<version>` to use a custom version of Spark instead.

 ### PySpark on EKS
 The `components/spark-pyspark/` folder has an example for how a PySpark